 Iraq, Iran and Patterns in Foreign Policy

-Laura Rozen - Al-Monitor - @lrozen, Trita Parsi - National Iranian American Council - @tparsi, Jon Sawyer - Director of the Pulitzer Center on Crisis Reporting, Patrick Clawson - Washington Institute for Near East Policy
+Laura Rozen - Al-Monitor - @lrozen, Trita Parsi - Executive Vice President of the Quincy Institute for Responsible Statecraft - @tparsi, Jon Sawyer - Director of the Pulitzer Center on Crisis Reporting, Patrick Clawson - Washington Institute for Near East Policy